 When to See a Doctor About Pelvic Pain?

-You should see a doctor about pelvic pain if the pain is severe, persistent, or accompanied by other symptoms like fever, irregular menstrual cycles, or difficulty urinating.
+You should see a doctor if pelvic pain is persistent, severe, or accompanied by other symptoms such as fever, abnormal vaginal bleeding, painful urination, or gastrointestinal issues.

 Final Thoughts